The South Coast: A Wedding Destination

 Nix the veil.
 “When marrying outside, think twice about a long veil,” cautions Stacy Mulcare of Ceremonies of St. John.
 “If it’s windy, it will be a nightmare for you and the photographer.”
 Instead, accessorize your ‘do with fresh flowers or a fascinator.

 Let your guys go informal.
 “While many brides envision their groom in a tux, black wool is a no-no in tropical climates,” says Helmstetter.
 Allister Simmons of the

 Bridal Suite Bermuda Weddings adds, “We save the ‘penguin suits’ for our many beautiful chapels and churches.
 Lightweight cotton pants or even Bermuda shorts are great options for the beach.”

 Prepare Your guests.
 Make sure your guests know your event will take place on the sand, says Kelly McWilliams of Weddings by Socialites in Cape Coral, Florida.
 Mention your plans on the invitation or wedding website, and prepare your guests for the sun by including necessary items in the welcome bags.
 Celebrity-wedding planner Preston Bailey suggests travel-size bottles of good quality sunscreen, bottled water, towels and hand fans to beat the heat.

-Add color.
-To make your setup really pop, Sasha Souza of Sasha Souza Events suggests, “Choose colors that contrast the sand and the surf rather than blend in, like corals, greens and other vibrant tones.”
+Add colour.
+To make your setup really pop, Sasha Souza of Sasha Souza Events suggests, “Choose colours that contrast the sand and the surf rather than blend in, like corals, greens and other vibrant tones.”

 Get a permit.
 Research the required paperwork to hold your ceremony on the beach, especially if it’s public.
 “Also, inquire in advance about noise ordinances, and be sure to follow them,” Kumer-Moore advises.